 Our Master of Design Technology (MDT), delivered by Victoria University of Wellington’s School of Design, is an intensive programme designed to build upon the existing digital media skills you’ve acquired in an undergraduate degree.
 Learn industry leading software and techniques from our experienced lecturers to tell stories with visual effects (VFX), gaming, animation, and extended reality (XR).
 It’s taught at the Miramar Creative Centre (a partnership with Miramar Creative) among the Weta group buildings on Park Road and offers unrivalled access to work experience and professional connections.

 Who Can Apply

 Applicants will need to submit a portfolio that exhibits creativity and digital proficiency.
 We are most interested in time-based media that demonstrates capability in a 3-D software package and an interest in storytelling.
-Examples of the kinds of work we’re most interested in: short narrative films, play-throughs of games or mixed reality experiences, turntables and animation tests for digital characters and assets.
+Examples of the kinds of work we’d like to see: short narrative films, play-throughs of games or mixed reality experiences, turntables and animation tests for digital characters and assets.
 We also evaluate drawings such as concept art, storyboards, and character development, though these should be supported by time-based media work.
 Please submit 2-D work as a pdf and 3-D work as a link to a Youtube, Vimeo, or movie file hosted on a server that can easily be accessed by our faculty.

 Select students will be asked to submit a capstone proposal and prepare for an in person or skype interview.

-This is a full-time, 180-point Master’s programme starting in March.
-You will complete this qualification in three consecutive trimesters over 12 months, delivered by the School of Design at Victoria University of Wellington.
+This is a full-time 180-point Master’s programme that starts in March and is delivered by the School of Design at Victoria University of Wellington.
+You will complete this qualification in three consecutive trimesters over 12 months.

 Trimester One includes Creative Coding for Digital Content and the choice of one elective course.